-SBT aims to provide a sensitive and caring environment to street & working children and other children on the margins of society.
-It seeks to dissolve the barriers that rob children of the opportunity to realize their rights.
+SBT aims to provide a sensitive and caring environment to the street and working children and other children on the margins of society.
+It seeks to dissolve the barriers that rob these children of the opportunity to realize their rights.

-Spending quality time with these children, the founding members of the Trust realised that while most of these children were forced into these circumstances, many of them had chosen this life; what set them apart, was their chutzpah, their spirit.
+Having spent quality time with these children, the founding members of the Trust realised that while most of these children were forced into these circumstances, many of them had chosen this life.
+What set them apart, was their chutzpah, their spirit.
 Ms Nair adds: “We started with the idea of donating blankets to the children in the bitter winter cold.
 We started at the very place where GRP centre now stands.
-However, we proved naAve about their actual needs.
+However, we were naive about their actual needs.
 The children told us that sleeping under a blanket invited sexual attentions from older children.
-They stuffed newspapers and wore layers of clothing (all the clothes they possessed, actually) this not only kept them warm but also kept the clothes from being stolen!
-That’s when we realised children needed a roof over their heads and safe spaces.”
+They stuffed newspapers and wore layers of clothing (all the clothes they possessed, actually) which not only kept them warm but also kept the clothes from being stolen!
+That’s when we realised that these children needed a roof over their heads and safe spaces.”

 From three staff and 25 children on a balcony of the Ground Reserve Police at the New Delhi Railway station more than 32 years ago, we have now grown to over 250 staff, providing support services for approximately 10000 children a year in Delhi and the NCR region through our 7 shelter homes and 10 contact points.